-The PBS LearningMedia initiative, funded in part by CPB, provides elementary and secondary school education resources to 1.8 million teachers and 35 million K-12 students, including more than 30,000 homeschoolers.
-PBS LearningMedia content includes standards-based, curriculumaligned, interactive digital learning objects drawn from the best of public television programming (NOVA, Nature, American Experience, and more), as well as excellent source material from the Library of Congress, the National Archives, the Smithsonian Institution, NASA, the National Science Foundation, and other leading educational and cultural institutions.
+The PBS LearningMedia initiative, funded in part by CPB, provides elementary and secondary school education resources to almost 1.8 million educators and users serving an estimated 40 million students, including more than 30,000 homeschoolers.
+PBS LearningMedia content includes standards-based, curriculum-aligned, interactive digital learning objects drawn from the best of public television programming (NOVA, Nature, American Experience, and more), as well as excellent source material from the Library of Congress, the National Archives, the Smithsonian Institution, NASA, the National Science Foundation, and other leading educational and cultural institutions.